The World in 2050

 Four Forces Shaping Civilization’s Northern Future

 How will the combination of a booming global population, global warming, and rising sea levels transform the world?
-To Dr. Laurence C. Smith, one of the world’s leading climate scientists, the North is set for major gains.
+To Dr. Laurence C. Smith, one of the world’s leading climate scientists and author of the award-winning book The World in 2050, the North is set for major gains.
 In sweeping talks covering demographics, climate science, and economics, Smith outlines the changes our world will face in both the distant and immediate future.

 “Smith’s planetary palm-reading would be impressive enough, but he also managed to pull it off with literary gusto.
 He combines a wide-angle-lens analysis reminiscent of Jared Diamond with a knack for narrative, including tales of numerous visits to the Arctic.”— New Scientist

 Dr. Laurence C. Smith’s work envisions the future of a warmed planet.
 In the summer of 2015, Smith and his team conducted groundbreaking research on the melting ice sheet in Greenland—the first of its kind, and work that can “help scientists figure out how rapidly sea levels will rise in the 21st century, and thus how people in coastal areas from New York to Bangladesh could plan for the change” (The New York Times).
 Smith’s debut book, The World in 2050: Four Forces Shaping Civilizations Northern Future, is a work of enormous scope, cross-cutting themes of population demographics, globalization, natural resource demand, and climate change.
 It’s science fiction—without the fiction.
 It won the Walter P. Kistler Book Award, was a Nature Editor’s Pick, and has been translated into 14 languages.